Overview of FIP

 Incidence and Prevalence of FIP

 There are two strains of FIPV.
-The Type I strain, or FCoV-1, is believed to cause about 85% of all identified FIP cases.
+The Type I strain, or FCoV-1, is believed to cause about 85 percent of all identified FIP cases.
 The less common Type II strain, or FCoV-2, accounts for the rest.
-FIPV probably affects less than 1% of the cats brought to veterinarians for treatment.
+FIPV probably affects less than 1 percent of the cats brought to veterinarians for treatment.

 Coronavirus infections are common in cats, especially those in catteries and shelters where large numbers of kittens and adult cats share living space.
-It has been estimated that 80% to 90% of all the animals in multi-cat households where FECV is present become infected.
+It has been estimated that 80 to 90 percent of all the animals in multi-cat households where FECV is present become infected.

-The prevalence of FIPV, on the other hand, remains low in the wild and domestic cat populations, probably less than 2%.
-In multi-cat households or catteries where the disease is present, it can be as high as 10%.
-In some shelters and catteries, the disease rate can be as high as 20% over a period of several months.
+The prevalence of FIPV, on the other hand, remains low in the wild and domestic cat populations, probably less than 2 percent.
+In multi-cat households or catteries where the disease is present, it can be as high as 10 percent.
+In some shelters and catteries, the disease rate can be as high as 20 percent over a period of several months.